Unidata/thredds/docs/src/public/userguide/pages/tds_tutorial/production_servers/DigestedPasswords.md

 ## Configure Tomcat to use digested passwords

-1. First we need to enable digest passwords support in Tomcat by modifying a couple of Tomcat Realms in the `server.xml` file in the Tomcat `conf/` directory.
+1. First we need to enable digest passwords support in Tomcat by modifying the `UserDatabaseRealm` in the `server.xml` file in the Tomcat `conf/` directory.
    A Tomcat Realm represents a \"database\" of usernames, passwords, and roles assigned to tomcat users.

    | Realm Name | Purpose |
    | UserDatabaseRealm | The UserDatabaseRealm is enabled by default and reads clear text user password information stored in tomcat-users.xml. |
-   MemoryRealm | The MemoryRealm reads the user password information stored in the  tomcat-users.xml in a specified encrypted format.|

    Open the `server.xml` with your favorite editor:

    ~~~bash